Slord6/yogscast-TTT-data/events.md

 Simply record a `swapped with` - the death and respawn of each person is implied and should not be added as separate events.

+### Guesser swaps

+Record an `x guess-swapped with y` event.
+Do not add any swapped events, they're implied, and would be at the same timestamp.

 ### Golden gun kills

 Record both the `golden gunned` action and the outcome on the same timestamp.
 This is required as a golden gun can result in the shooter, shootee or both dying.